Interested parents may begin the application process online or by picking up a packet from the school office, located at 649 Barr Road, Lexington, SC.

 Both new students and those who have completed Kindergarten at Heritage must complete a screening test before advancing to Class One.
 This is a test of reading readiness to determine if a student is developmentally ready to enter Class One or would benefit from a second year of Kindergarten.
 A recommendation of Kindergarten II does not mean that there is a learning problem or low intelligence, but rather that the child simply has not reached the developmental level necessary to be successful in Class One.
 Please keep in mind that academics are accelerated at Heritage and that putting a child who is not developmentally ready into Class One would likely be stressful for the child.

-Students applying to Class Two through Class Eight must complete a school abilities test as well as a standardized test of verbal and mathematic abilities that is grade appropriate.
+Students applying to Class Two through Class Eight must complete a school abilities test as well as a standardized test of verbal and mathematics abilities that is grade appropriate.
 This is to determine if the child will be able to succeed in our accelerated curriculum.